 It does not appear that this project will result in significant impacts to the wasteful, inefficient, or unnecessary consumption of energy resources.
-Accordingly, the potential impacts to energy are considered to be consistent with those evaluated in the GPU EIR.
+Accordingly, the potential impacts to Energy are considered to be consistent with those evaluated in the GPU EIR.

-References: Application materials; CEQA Guidelines; Title 16 of County Code; CA Building Code; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.1
+References: Application materials; CEQA Guidelines; Title 16 of County Code; CA Building Code; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 VII.
-GEOLOGY AND SOILS Would the project: Significant Impact Not Substantial Consistent

-Project Identified New with GPU

-Impact by GPU Information EIR

-EIR

-a) Directly or indirectly cause potential substantial

-adverse effects, including the risk of loss, injury, or death involving:

-i) Rupture of a known earthquake fault, as

-delineated on the most recent Alquist-Priolo

-Earthquake Fault Zoning Map issued by the State x

-Geologist for the area or based on other substantial ^

-evidence of a known fault?
-Refer to Division of Mines

-and Geology Special Publication 42.

-ii) Strong seismic ground shaking?
-X

-iii) Seismic-related ground failure, including Х

-liquefaction? ^

-iv) Landslides? Х

-b) Result in substantial soil erosion or the loss of х

-topsoil? ^

-c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? х d) Be located on expansive soil, as defined in Table 18- 1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? х e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? х f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? х
+GEOLOGY AND SOILS Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. x ii) Strong seismic ground shaking?
+X iii) Seismic-related ground failure, including liquefaction?
+X iv) Landslides?
+X b) Result in substantial soil erosion or the loss of topsoil? х c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? х d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? х е) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? х f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? х